-Hospital service was given, comforts were furnished, and there was entertainment for the sick : nd the wounded, a service which was continued long after overseas troops had returned to their homes.
+Hospital service was given, comforts were furnished and there was entertainment for the sick and the wounded, a service which was continued long after overseas troops had returned to their homes.

-The three factors requisite to the success of any organized Catholic endeavor-guidance of the Hierarchy, cooperation of the clergy and support of the people-were present in generous measure and, with the backing of the press and the public, the Knights of Columbus performed a service for Canada and for its armed forces which brought sincerest thanks and appreciation from a grateful nation and which will live in the memories of its hundreds of thousands of soldiers and sailors as long as life shall last.
+The three factors requisite to the success of any organized Catholic endeavor-guidance of the Hierarchy, cooperation of the clergy and support of the people-were present in generous measure and the Knights of Columbus performed a service for Canada and for its armed forces which brought sincerest thanks and appreciation from a grateful nation and which will live in the memories of its hundreds of thousands of soldiers and sailors as long as life shall last.